thvivekingale/thvivekingale/README.md

 ## About

 Engineer with a builder's mindset — I think in systems, not tasks.
-My focus sits at the intersection of **full-stack software engineering** and **applied AI/ML**, with a bias toward code that scales cleanly and holds up under real load.
+My focus sits at the intersection of **full-stack software engineering** and **applied AI/ML**, with hands-on work building Generative AI applications on Google Cloud (Gemini, Vertex AI) and a growing base in cloud-native DevOps.
 I approach problems the way a founder would: start from impact, work backward to implementation.

-Currently deepening full-stack and AI engineering foundations through **Sheryians Cohort 3.0**, alongside rigorous DSA practice in Java for interview-grade problem solving.

 **Open To:**
 - Software Engineering Internships / New-Grad roles